-The labyrinth at Lynn Valley United is the North Shore's only indoor labyrinth and will re-open to the community for individual and small groups (single "bubble") use on Tuesdays and Thursdays from 3:30 pm - 4:30 pm.
-At this time, you will be required to wear a mask and socks; no bare feet or shoes are allowed on the labyrinth.
-Please use the Mountain Highway entrance (north side of the Church building) and anyone feeling unwell please stay home.
+The labyrinth at Lynn Valley United Church is the North Shore's only indoor labyrinth and will re-open to the community for individual or socially distanced small groups (single "bubble") use when safe to do so, on Mondays after Centering Prayer 8:00 pm - 9:00 pm for a contemplative candlelight labyrinth walk.
+At this time, you will be required to wear a mask before entry to the building and to wear socks; no bare feet or shoes are allowed on the labyrinth.
+Anyone feeling unwell please stay home.

-Should you wish to continue a labyrinth practice at home, read on for resources for finger/table labyrinths as well as full sized labyrinths should you have space in your yard.
-Designs ranging from 3 - 15 metres.
+Should you wish to continue a labyrinth practice at home, read on for resources for finger/table labyrinths as well as full-sized labyrinths should you have space in your yard.
+Designs ranging from 3 - 15 meters.
 Another suggestion is for you to draw or print a finger labyrinth to trace with your non - dominant hand.
-Research shows that using a finger labyrinth engages your brain in the same way as walking the labyrinth and can provide some of the same benefits such as regulating blood pressure, increasing attentiveness, calm and relaxation.
+Research shows that using a finger labyrinth engages your brain in the same way as walking the labyrinth and can provide some of the same benefits such as regulating blood pressure, increasing attentiveness, calm, and relaxation.

 So What is a Labyrinth?

 Unlike a maze, which has paths that lead to dead-ends and forces one to become lost, a labyrinth has a single, typically meandering or winding, path leading to a center point.
 Every ancient culture around the globe designed some sort of labyrinth, which over the several thousands of years since, have been and continue to be used as a tool for meditation, ritual, ceremony, or dance.
 Growing research shows that labyrinths contribute to personal, psychological, and spiritual insight and transformation due to the way your brain works while walking one.
 Labyrinths can also invoke spiritual pilgrimage, religious practice, metaphor, sacred geometry, mindfulness, environmental art, and community building.